Danksa/devenv/README.md

 Use `devenv --help` to get an overview over the available subcommands.
 All subcommands support the `--dry-run` flag to only show what would be done without actually modifying your system.

+The configuration files are expected to be in `~/.config/devenv/`.

 ### apply

-Will use GNU stow to apply all config files from your devenv config directory (e.g. `~/.devenv/home/`).
+Will use GNU stow to apply all config files from your devenv config directory (e.g. `~/.config/devenv/home/`).
 You can use `devenv apply --help` for more info.

 ### install

-Will install all packages defined in your devenv config directory (e.g. `~/.devenv/packages/`).
+Will install all packages defined in your devenv config directory (e.g. `~/.config/devenv/packages/`).
 A package file has the following format:
 ```
 [arch]
 # You can start a line with a '#' to write a comment